rdoteam/cfdocus/docs/Settings/Reference/ref-notifications-en.md

 # Notifications

-This document will shown all the features related to the Notifications settings on senhasegura.

-## Path to access
 To access the system's notifications, access **Grid Menu > Settings > Notifications > Settings**.
 The fields below refer to the notification search report.
 On the screen, you will find the following information:

 ## Top bar